antvis/github-config/README.md

    - `need improvement`
    - `waiting for author`

+   If one of the triage labels is added, the workflow will automatically:

+   - Remove `waiting for maintainer`(If exists)

-1. If `need improvement` label is added, the workflow will automatically:
+2. If `need improvement` label is added, the workflow will automatically:

    - Add `waiting for author` label
    - Add a pre-canned comment with formatting guidelines

-1. If `stale` label is added, the workflow will automatically:
+3. If `stale` label is added, the workflow will automatically:

    - Add a pre-canned comment about inactivity
    - Close the issue

-1. If `wontfix` label is added, the workflow will automatically:
+4. If `wontfix` label is added, the workflow will automatically:

    - Add a pre-canned comment explaining the decision
    - Close the issue

-1. If `notabug` label is added, the workflow will automatically:
+5. If `notabug` label is added, the workflow will automatically:

    - Add a pre-canned comment explaining the decision
    - Close the issue